 - Motorboating: Public boat ramp located at the east side campground.
-Effective May 14, the east boat ramp’s hours of operation are 6 a.m. to 8 p.m., seven days a week.
-The last day for boating is Oct.
-30. All trailered boats must be inspected for aquatic nuisance species before entering the water.
+Effective May 13, the east boat ramp’s hours of operation are 6 a.m. to 8 p.m., seven days a week.
+All trailered boats must be inspected for aquatic nuisance species before entering the water.
 Only the east boat ramp can be used to launch motorized boats.

 - The reservoir is full at elevation 7,811 feet.

 - The boat ramp is unusable for most motorized craft when the water elevation is 7,790 feet or less.

 - Small watercraft, canoeing and kayaking: Only the west boat ramp may be used to launch small, car-top carried boats.
 Ramp is closed from one half-hour after sunset to one half-hour before sunrise daily.

 - Windsurfing: Windsurfing (sailboarding) permitted with full wet or dry suits.

 - Fishing: Reservoir stocked by Colorado Parks and Wildlife.
 Northern pike 26 - 34 inches must be returned to water immediately.